 Chief Executive Officer & Head of Long-Term

-Mr. Olesen is the Chief Executive Office of Ultrabulk since 2022.
-Before then he was Chief Operating Officer and also held various other management positions in the company.
-Mr. Olesen’s shipping career started in 1987 when he was employed by the East Asiatic Company (EAC).
+Mr. Olesen has held various management positions in Ultrabulk, and his comprehensive knowledge and competent management has led him to his current position as Chief Executive Officer.
+Mr. Olesen has been in the shipping industry since 1987, where he started in the East Asiatic Company (EAC).
+In his early career, he was stationed for two years in Vancouver, Canada, and two years in New York, USA.
+In 1994, Mr. Olesen returned to Copenhagen where he took responsibility for the company’s chartering department for European dry cargo division.
 In 1997, he transferred to the Eitzen group in connection with the latter’s take-over of EAC’s bulk activities, and in 2010 Eitzen Bulk merged into Ultrabulk.
-In his early career, Mr. Olesen was stationed for two years in Vancouver, Canada and two years in New York, USA.
-After returning to the head office in Copenhagen in 1994, he took responsibility for the company’s chartering department for the European dry cargo division.
+Mr. Olesen has held various roles and management positions in Ultrabulk.
 From 2003, he headed the Far East and Middle East activities and subsequently in 2007, took global responsibility for the company’s Supramax activities.
 In 2014, Mr. Olesen also took charge of the company’s global Panamax activities, before taking the position as Chief Operating Officer in 2021.
-Mr. Olesen has a degree in international trade from the Copenhagen Business School.
-In addition to being the Chairman of the Baltic Exchange European Advisory Council, and an Advisor to the Baltic Exchange Index Council, Mr. Olesen is also a Director of BIMCO.
-Furthermore, he is a board member of a number of Ultrabulk subsidiaries.
+Since 2022, Mr. Olesen has held the position as Chief Executive Officer of Ultrabulk.
+Mr. Olesen has a degree in International Trade from the Copenhagen Business School.
+In addition to being the Chairman of the Baltic Exchange European Advisory Council and Advisor to the Baltic Exchange Index Council, Mr. Olesen is also Director at BIMCO.
+Furthermore, he is a board member of several Ultrabulk subsidiaries.
 Mr. Olesen is a Danish citizen and resides in Denmark.

 Daniel Ng Tat Yuen